-The Company continues with its engagement of an external Mexican accounting firm to assist in financial reporting and tax compliance and representation in Mexico and to provide accounting support in which such fees continue to be incurred, given the Cervantes project in located in Mexico and held by its wholly owned Mexican subsidiary.
-Audit fees for 2017 slightly increased given the mobilization of its mineral exploration program for Cervantes, regulatory compliance as a reporting issuer, and corporate activities including property investigation, vesting of stock options, and foreign jurisdictional issues for Mexican and US subsidiaries.
-Additional tax compliance fees were accrued for 2017 for the Company's US subsidiary which holds the option rights to the Tombstone project in Arizona.
-Excess accruals in 2017 were revised in the first quarter of 2018 resulting in a reduction in fees.
-Additional fees were incurred in resolving the collection of the refundability of VAT/IVA with the Mexican tax authorities and repeated tax filings to address ongoing comments and requests.
+The Company continues with its engagement of an external Mexican accounting firm to assist in financial reporting and tax compliance and representation in Mexico and to provide accounting support in which such fees were incurred, given the Cervantes project in located in Mexico and held by its wholly owned Mexican subsidiary.
+Additional fees were incurred in resolving the collection of the refundability of VAT/IVA with the Mexican tax authorities and repeated tax filings to address ongoing comments and requests related to VAT/IVA filings for the last quarter of 2017.

-Amortization is attributable to the purchase of office furniture and equipment as the Company moved to new shared office facilities in July 2017.
-Additional office furniture and equipment were acquired in 2018.
+Amortization is attributable to the purchase of office furniture and equipment for its shared office facilities.
+Additional office furniture and equipment were acquired in 2018 which would contribute to higher amortization in the current quarter.